mvysny/karibu-testing/karibu-testing-v8/README.md

 navigator.addProvider(autoViewProvider)
 ```

-With serverless tests there is no servlet container and nobody will discover the `@AutoView`s automatically.
+With browserless tests there is no servlet container and nobody will discover the `@AutoView`s automatically.
 Luckily Karibu-DSL provides means to discover those views, as a `autoDiscoverViews()` function.
 All you need to do in your tests is
 to call this function before all tests: